-This made me think about the kingdom of God.
+These made me think about the kingdom of God.

 As my colleague tasted the wine, I kept thinking about the Word of God.
-Through the crushing and pressing of our life’s journey, the Lord is preparing us for a bigger purpose and wants to ensure our character aligns with the blessing he is about to unfold.
+Through the crushing and pressing of our life’s journey, the Lord prepares us for a bigger purpose and wants to ensure our character aligns with the blessing he is about to unfold.

-The Holy Spirit in us is for us, but the anointing upon us is for the church.
-Let us embrace the change process, knowing the outcome is assured in Christ.
+The Holy Spirit in us is for us, but the anointing upon us is for the church.(Bill Johnson)

-As you transition in your new job, I pray that your heart will be pure and you will embrace the transition with the knowledge that the Lord is making new wine out of you.
+As you transition in your new job, I pray that your heart will be pure, and you will embrace the transition with the knowledge that the Lord is making new wine out of you.